-WV Traumatic Brain Injury Services Phone: 877-724-8244 Website: http://cedwvu.org/
+WV Traumatic Brain Injury Services

+Website: http://tbi.cedwvu.org/

-Traumatic Brain Injury Services are available through a state funded program and provides resource coordination to individuals of all ages with a TBI, family members, caregivers and service providers.
-The statewide program consists of a TBI Coordinator and six regional TBI Resource Coordinators who use a person-centered approach to help individuals reach their personal goals.
+Traumatic Brain Injury Services are available through a state funded program and provides resource coordination to individuals of all ages with a TBI, family members, caregivers, and service providers.
+The statewide program consists of a TBI Coordinator and six regional TBI Social Workers who use a person-centered approach to help individuals reaches their personal goals.